ariyin/ariyin.github.io/README.md

 ### about

-the usual college introduction that's like name, year, major and a short blurb about my professional and personal interests. you also get to check out my very good music taste and see how you can contact me (spoiler: there are not that many ways, but if you like discord you may also message me @jayenay).
+the usual college introduction that's like name, year, major and a short blurb about my professional and personal interests. you also get to check out my very good music taste and see how you can contact me.

 ### projects